d-bl/MAE-gf/docs/marian.md

 ## Ants
 Ants came to life as a variation of the Slavic ground.
 The result looks like ants, see mt-0665.
 In effect, the threads between the bottom and top position of two units will be <span class="stch">crossed</span> four times.
 Please note that there are no twists between the <span class="stch">cross only</span> and <span class="stch">whole stitch</span> at the pins.
-The _3 paired crossed star_  looks like such a star, but has crossings instead of twitst.
+The _3 paired crossed star_  looks like such a star, but has crossings instead of twists.
 For the real star see page _[Miscellaneous][p-3-star]_.

 ![ants-foto][foto-0692] ![ants][pic-0692]